Top 7 English-Speaking Real Estate Lawyers in Japan

 When do you need a real estate lawyer in Japan?

 Not all real estate transactions require the assistance of a real estate lawyer, but you may need to hire a real estate lawyer for complex transactions or when legal issues arise.
-In many cases, a real estate agent and a judicial scrivener will suffice to help you successfully navigate the real estate market and complete your purchase.

-In this section, we take a look at when you might benefit from a lawyer, and times when you may be able to do without.
+In this section, we take a look at when you might benefit from a lawyer and times when you may be able to do without.

 Essential situations requiring legal help